negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 ## Mapping Deeply

-I explore and respond to these questions through urban **deep mapping, a practice of situated, embodied inhabitation by which I enter into dialogue with my surroundings**
+I explore and respond to these questions through **deep mapping, a practice of situated, embodied inhabitation by which I enter into dialogue with my surroundings**

 Deep mapping attends to **spatial anthropology,** what Les Roberts (2018b, 30) calls an attempt to name "the processes whereby the fundamental spatiality of being is woven into and from everyday practices, dispositions and experiential knowledge.
 To proceed on these terms ... is to understand and practice space as an existential ground of everyday being."